lbAntoine/tempusfujit/docs/step_by_step_guide/01-security-hardening.md

 ---

-## Step 5: Verify SELinux
+## Step 5: Enable and Configure SELinux

 ### What We're Doing
-Verifying SELinux is enabled and in enforcing mode.
+Enabling SELinux in enforcing mode with proper file contexts to avoid SSH lockouts.

 ### Why It Matters
 - Mandatory access control
 - Prevents privilege escalation
 - Limits damage from compromised services

+### ⚠️ CRITICAL WARNING
+**Enabling SELinux incorrectly can lock you out of SSH!** Follow these steps carefully and **fix file contexts BEFORE rebooting**.

 ### Check SELinux Status